Last Updated on January 29, 2021 by Paul Farrell, MRP, JD, PhD

 “Just to sit with the line in the water, not moving, not really thinking about anything, not really caring about anything either, seems to draw out the inner tensions and frustrations that have prevented you from solving problems you couldn’t solve before and introduced ugliness and clumsiness into your actions and thoughts.”

-Hall-Of-Famer Meditates on Fishing… In Locker Room Before Football Game!
+Hall-Of-Famer on Fishing Meditation… In Locker Room Before Football Game!

 We hear a similar reverence in Peter Kaminsky’s The Fly Fisherman’s Guide to The Meaning of Life: “The fly rod is the tool I use in my pursuit of happiness, and a very particular kind of happiness it is.
 When I have the fly rod in my hand and water all around me, time stops … I enter a different reality … it is just you and the world, moving in sync … it makes me feel whole.”